 Most people scan the information that is on a post.

 One reason is that people are searching for a solution for a particular subject.
 They can just skim the article until they come across the solution.

 Another reason is that they are reading on their mobile device.
-They might be waiting at line somewhere, or even their child's event.
-Needles to say they do not have a lot of time to read a post word for word.
+They might be waiting at line somewhere or even their child’s event.
+Needless to say, they do not have a lot of time to read a post word for word.

 Think of how many times you read a blog post word for word.

-To increase the amount of words your audience reads, make it scannable and easy to read.
+To increase the number of words your audience reads, make it scannable and easy to read.

 When the reader is happy they will pin your post to their Pinterest boards.